Contribution to a Circulating Society

 Contribution to a Circular Economy

-The Sustainability Committee not only holds internal discussions on sustainability, but also invites outside experts to give lectures.
-In May 2021, a lecture was held for group executives and division heads on the theme of “Circular Economy: Global Frontiers and Corporate Growth Strategies.”
-The gist of the lecture was that “the ultimate goal of companies in the circular economy is to realize human well-being, and resource recycling is the foundation of business as a means to achieve a sustainable social economy.”
-This is becoming the beginning of the acceleration of the CITIZEN Group’s sustainability efforts.
-As part of efforts to promote understanding in the Company, a lecture on resource recycling was held in August 2023, mainly for group executives, and e-learning on the theme of the circular economy was provided to employees.
+The Sustainability Committee not only holds internal discussions on sustainability but also invites outside experts to give lectures.
+In May 2021, a lecture titled "Circular Economy: Global Frontiers and Corporate Growth Strategies" was held for Group executives and department heads.
+The gist of the lecture was that the ultimate goal of companies in their commitment to a circular economy is to realize human well-being, while resource recycling is the foundation of business as a means to achieve a sustainable society and economy.
+This lecture has inspired The CITIZEN Group to accelerate its efforts toward sustainability.
+As part of efforts to broaden understanding of this issue within the Group, a lecture on resource recycling was held in August 2023, mainly for Group executives, and an e-learning program on the theme of the circular economy was provided to employees.

 Watch Business Initiatives

 Watches are products that are worn directly on the customer’s wrist and used for many years.
-For the past half century, we have been introducing environmentally friendly products, such as the world's first analogue quartz watch equipped with Eco-Drive*, which does not require regular battery replacement, developed in 1976.
-Today, we continue to promote the use of sustainable resources by using recycled and upcycled materials for some parts of our watches, thereby contributing to the development of a circular economy and the realization of a recycling-oriented society.
+For the past half century, we have been introducing environmentally friendly products, such as the world's first analogue quartz watch equipped with Eco-Drive, * a system developed in 1976 for powering the watch using any kind of light without the need for regular battery replacement.
+Today as well, we proactively use recycled and upcycled materials for some parts of our watches.

 • * Eco-Drive:

-CITIZEN’s proprietary technology that powers watches using any natural or artificial light source, eliminating the need to replace batteries.
-Evaluated from the viewpoint of environmental protection, Eco-Drive was certified as an Eco Mark product in 1996 by the Japan Environment Association (JEA), for the first time as a wristwatch in Japan.
+CITIZEN’s proprietary technology that powers watches using any natural or artificial light source, eliminating the need to replace batteries regularly.
+Evaluated from the viewpoint of environmental protection, Eco-Drive was certified as an Eco Mark product in 1996 by the Japan Environment Association (JEA), a first for a wristwatch in Japan.